xabblll/BeatSaberFullCombo/README.md

 **How it work**
-Program reads PlayerLog.dat file in %AppData%, and filters file content with Regex match.
+- Program reads PlayerLog.dat file in %AppData%, and filters file content with Regex match.

+**Additional info**
+- Custom songs counts
+- Non standard modes (90, 360, one saber) ignored